Search Jobs:

 • Experience of working in General Adult Psychiatry

-An excellent job opportunity for either experienced Specialty Doctors or Specialist grade (Associate Specialists) in Learning Disability Psychiatry at a trust in Greater Manchester.
+An excellent job opportunity for either experienced Specialist grade (Associate Specialists) or Consultants in Child & Adolescent Psychiatry that continuously provide high quality mental health and learning disability services, both inpatient and in the community across five boroughs of Greater Manchester.
 The Trust\'s vision is for a happier and more hopeful life for everyone in their communities and their staff work hard to deliver the very best care for the people who use their services.
 They are really proud of their people, and continue to do everything they can to make sure that they are a great place to work.

 The post is suitable for candidates holding specialisation in the EEA, or for experienced IMGs looking to complete CESR.